roufy235/Multive/README.md

 ## Installation

-You can create a new project running the following command:
+You can create a new project by running the following command:

 ```bash
 $ composer create-project roufy235/multive